-You could just as well have used the histogram method .. and then I take my exposure down by 1 stop.
-I could do this via my shutter speed or aperture or ISO choice .. or a combination of those.
+You could just as well have used the histogram method .. and then take the ambient exposure down by 1 stop, as in this example.
+It could be more, for a more dramatic result.
+You could do this via my shutter speed or aperture or ISO choice .. or a combination of those.

 My settings for the sequence of images here were: 1/200th @ f5.6 @ 200 ISO.